codio-templates/ThinkJava2/.guides/content/recursive-methods-codingbat-problems.md

 You can run this solution on CodingBat by pasting these snippets into the provided method definition.

-The second problem is available at [https://codingbat.com/prob/p135988](https://codingbat.com/prob/p135988):
+The second problem is available at [https://codingbat.com/prob/p135988](open_preview https://codingbat.com/prob/p135988).
+Try solving the second challenge in CodingBat's online text editor.